 They are considered by UNESCO to constitute the world’s largest and best-preserved coastal limestone terrace system.

-As coffee has played an important role in Cuba’s history, the country still grows a lot of coffee, although no longer the large industry it once was.
+As coffee has played an important role in Cuba’s history, the country still grows a lot of coffee, although it is no longer the large industry it once was.

 Protected Fortresses And City Structures